It's

 Over the years, she made excuses.
 The pastel fair isle with inexplicable penguins at the yoke was so admired by a friend that it was given to her.
 The beautiful Aran knit that weighed 25 pounds became "so worn out".
 Jenny saved a few to wear when she visited Nana at Quiet Pines, but those dwindled over the years as Nana's eyesight faded and she didn't remember what Jenny wore the last time she visited.

-Standing at Nana's grave, tugging the neck of the last, itchy wool sweater, Jenny started to wonder if there was some sort of... retaliatory component of Nana's work.
+Standing at Nana's grave, tugging the neck of the last, itchy wool sweater, Jenny started to wonder if there was some sort of... retaliatory component to Nana's work.
 Eveything was either a little too short or a little too long, but never in a reliable way.
 Hadn't that penguin sweater appeared after young Jenny used sidewalk chalk one Easter on the covered back porch?
 The mustard popcorn stitch vest after she announced her engagement to Brad, whom Nana disliked?
 The too tight cardigan with the extra long sleeves not two months after she commented, very carefully, on Nana's weight gain?
 Coming home after the service, Jenny peeled off the star yoked brown wool sweater that Nana made her in college.
 It was her favorite, but her internal thermostat now made wearing such heavy wool unbearable.
-She had more pleasant memories of Nana.
-Someone else didn't its history would enjoy it.
+She didn't need a sweater to remember Nana.
+Someone else who didn't know its history would enjoy it.